SARDONYX-sard/dotfiles/readme.md

 ## Things you have to do manually

-- The windows-terminal configuration file is automatically generated and is not suitable for your environment.
-You will need to adapt the user name and other settings to your PC.

 - Rewrite the user name with `Hard coded` and comments.
 (Please use the search function of the editor).

 - (Use the search function of the editor.)
 However, since the path of `scoop` is currently used to find the user name of `windows`, if the path of `scoop` can be recognized by WSL, there is almost no need to rewrite it.

+### Windows-Terminal

+- The windows-terminal configuration file is automatically generated and is not suitable for your environment.
+You will need to adapt the user name and other settings to your PC.

+### .gitconfig

 - At least you have to rewrite the Git config username and email address.
-- You can register by running the following command in a terminal.
+You can register by running the following command in a terminal.

 ```bash
 git config --global user.name "Your name"